-A Federal Pell Grant, unlike a loan, does not have to be repaid unless the student totally withdraws from classes.
+A Federal Pell Grant, unlike a loan, does not have to be repaid unless the student totally withdraws from all classes in a semester or enrollment period.
 Pell Grants are classified as Title IV federal aid and awarded only to undergraduate students who demonstrate financial need by completing a FAFSA.
 Students are limited to receiving a Pell Grant for the equivalent of twelve full-time enrolled semesters.
 This applies to ALL Federal Pell Grant eligible students and includes ALL years of receiving Pell Grant funds.
 Students who have earned a bachelor’s degree do not qualify for a Pell Grant.
 Pell Grants may be used to pay a student’s direct educational costs, such as tuition, fees, and books, as well as indirect educational costs, such as transportation expenses.
 Students should apply well in advance of the semester they plan to attend.
 The federal processor must receive a student’s FAFSA by June 30 to be considered for the current academic year.
 There are no exceptions to this deadline.

 TCCC no longer participates in the Federal Direct Loan Program, which includes Federal Stafford Loans offered to students, and Federal PLUS Loans offered to students’ parents.
 Loans previously provided by TCCC must be REPAID with interest.
 For more information regarding your past loans, please visit www.studentloans.gov.